CBIIT/LDlinkR/README.md

 my_proxies <- LDproxy(snp = "rs456",
                       pop = "YRI",
                       r2d = "r2",
-                      token = "YourTokenHere123"
+                      token = "YourTokenHere123",
+                      genome_build = "grch38"
                      )
 ```
-This example uses a single reference SNP ID (rsID) for the query variant, a population of interest (YRI = Yoruba in Ibadan, Nigeria) and "r2" for the desired output to be based on estimated R<sup>2</sup>.
+This example uses a single reference SNP ID (rsID) for the query variant, a population of interest (YRI = Yoruba in Ibadan, Nigeria), "r2" for the desired output to be based on estimated R<sup>2</sup>, and genome build GRCH38 (hg38).
 The output is stored in the variable `my_proxies`.  **Note:** Replace "YourTokenHere123" with your personal access token.
 See section above, "Personal Access Token".

 <br>